JVT038/MetaTube/README.md

 LOG | Whether to keep logs or not | False
 SOCKET_LOG | Whether to log in- and outcoming websocket connections; warning: your console can be spammed with connections | False
 LOG_LEVEL | Numeric value from which MetaTube will keep logs.
 Info [here](https://docs.python.org/3/howto/logging.html#logging-levels) | 10
+URL_SUBPATH | Set the URL subpath, if you want to run MetaTube on a subpath.
+Example: `/metatube` will run the server on `host:port/metatube` | /
 BUFFER_SIZE | The maximum size of the websockets **in bytes**; adjust if your covers are too large to be sent | 10000000 (10 million); equal to 10MB
 ```bash
 # On Windows 10, you can set an environment variable like this: